Aman-Organization-5leha-3la-Allah/AMAN_AI_Section/README.md

       - `file (required)` : The image file to be uploaded.
 Accepts jpg, jpeg, and png formats.

 - Response:
-    - OK: If a match is found, returns the name of the matched image.
+    - `OK` : If a match is found, returns the name of the matched image.
-    - OK: If no match is found, indicates that the new image has been added to the dataset.
+    - `OK` : If no match is found, indicates that the new image has been added to the dataset.
-    - Bad Request: If the uploaded file is not in an accepted format.
+    - `Bad Request` : If the uploaded file is not in an accepted format.

  ### Running the API